yohn-dezmon/ProducerConsumer/README.md

 The Consumer waits until the buffer has at least 1 burger, then takes the burger and delivers it to a customer.

-Once the burger has been cooked and delivered, "Burger[i] has been delivered!" will appear on the console.
+Task 5 periodically checks if the burger has been cooked and delivered, and if it has, "Burger[i] has been delivered!" will appear on the console.

 --

 I decided to use two threads and 5 tasks to complete the problem.
-# # # The tasks are as follows:
+### The tasks are as follows:

 1. Cook the burger
 2. Place the burger into the buffer (queue)